JMMP-Group/NEMO_validation/README.md

 # NEMO_validation
-Scripts for validation of Coastal Ocean NEMO output
+Scripts for validation of Coastal Ocean NEMO output.

+This is split into a number of sections with corresponding directories:
+EN4_preprocessing
+EN4_processing
+EN4_postprocessing

+There are also original files that are under review (in `review_in_progress_Orig_files`, which includes sea level analysis) and two directories that are temporary.

 # Steps for processing data

-# Process the en4 data
+## Preprocess the EN4 data

 Prior to computing diagnostics, the EN4 data is preprocessed into monthly COAsT-ready files for a restricted geographic domain.
 To make it easier to work across sites and architectures two config files are used to control python and bash processes.